ohsaHub/spacex_capstone/README.md

 8) **Interactive Dashboard with Ploty Dash**:<br> g_capstone_plotlydash.py
 9) **Machine Learning Prediction**:<br> h_SpaceX-Machine-Learning-Prediction-Part-5-v1.ipynb

-The project and the outcomes of the above tasks are presented as a powerpoint presentation (saved in pdf format) in the file ds-capstone-template-coursera1.pdf
+The project and the outcomes of the above tasks are presented as a powerpoint presentation (saved in pdf format) in the file:<br>  ds-capstone-template-coursera1.pdf